The cars : Ford Sierra development history

-However, so as to not scare traditionalists, both a stylised finned grille and a flush nose cone (complimented with built-in driving lights) were offered, and hence defined the range topping Ghia and XR4 models, as objects of desire.
+However, so as to not scare traditionalists, both a stylised finned grille and a flush nose cone (complimented with built-in driving lights) were offered, defining the range topping Ghia and XR4 models as objects of desire.
 All this was finished off with full flush wheel covers – the first European Fords to feature them.

-The inside story was far more conventional, despite tipping the nod to BMW’s and Saab’s ergonomic command centre style of dash layout.
-Another unusual step was the two different dash mouldings dependant on specification: GL, Ghia and XR4i models were deeper and gained the Fischer C-Box cassette storage system and a four-way joystick fader control for the stereo system (Both a big sales draw in 1982).
+The inside story was far more conventional, despite tipping the nod to the ergonomic command centre style of dash layout favoured by Saab and BMW.
+Another unusual step was the use of two different dash mouldings depending on specification: GL, Ghia and XR4i models were deeper and gained the Fischer C-Box cassette storage system and a four-way joystick fader control for the stereo system (both big sales draws in 1982).

 The integrated warning displays on these plusher models (previously the domain of executive cars), alerted the driver of low fluid levels and brake pad wear.
 Additionally, the Ghia and XR4i models featured a vacuum fluorescent display alerting the driver to such dangers as lamp failure, doors ajar or freezing outside temperatures.
 No big deal today, but stepping into this from a Cortina must have seemed like a massive advancement.
 The stylised door panels with triangular moulded door latches/grab handles were an innovation too.
 All in all, it was quite pleasant, but as Uwe Bahnsen conceded at the launch, not so extreme as to frighten traditional Cortina/Taunus purchasers.

 ‘The Cortina’s dead – Long live the Cortina!’ screamed the headlines, when the Sierra finally made a bow on the 25 September 1982.